Rapid Convergence of the Unadjusted Langevin Algorithm: Isoperimetry Suffices: R enyi divergence along ULA

 For order $q > 1$, we have the following decomposition of R\'enyi divergence.

 \begin{lemma} Let $q > 1$.
 For all probability distribution $\rho$,

 \end{lemma}

 We provide the proof of Lemma~\ref{Lem:RenyiDecomp} in Section~\ref{App:RenyiDecomp}.
-The first term in the bound above is the R\'enyi divergence with respect to the biased limit, which converges exponentially fast under LSI assumption (see Lemma~\ref{Lem:RenyiRateLSI} below).
-The second term in~\eqref{Eq:RenyiDecomp} is the asymptotic bias, which we assume is controlled by the growth function $g_{2q-1}(\epsilon)$.
+The first term in the bound above is the R\'enyi divergence with respect to the biased limit, which converges exponentially fast under LSI assumption (see Lemma~\ref{Lem:RenyiRateLSI}).
+The second term in~\eqref{Eq:RenyiDecomp} is the asymptotic bias in R\'enyi divergence.